Get all the details on how to build stain and paint a wood sign below.

 Like many of you, I love the look of a worn wood sign.
 My home and decor are not rustic, more modern to be exact, but a touch of rough wood here and there adds so much character.

 - 1×4 piece of pine, total length of 96 inches

-- Wood strip, around 1×1 inch
+- Wood strip, around 1×2 inches

 - Screws, 1 1/4 inch

 - Gray stain and brush or cloth – this is my go to gray stain and it is beautiful.
 Get yours here!

 This sign measures 16×24, so cut the 1×4 into 24-inch inch lengths using a miter saw.
 You can use these tips and techniques to make a sign of any size.
 The larger the sign, the more support you will need on the back.

 To assemble the 1×4 boards into a pallet sign, cut the wood strip into 12-inch lengths to screw into the back.
 These strips can be found in the lumber aisle at a hardware store, they are rough and inexpensive and perfect for back supports of a wood sign.

 Line up the 1×4 boards in the way you want the sign to look.
 I like a staggered look on the edges, so my boards are not even as you can see in the photo above.

 Once they are all in place, clamp the 4 pine boards together then place the 2 wood strips on the back and drill holes through the strips into each of the 4 boards.
 Place screws in each board then remove the clamp.

 Now that the sign is built, that was really easy right?
 It’s time to stain the wood and prepare it for stenciling.